kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 This impacts CronJobs with the `Forbid` concurrency policy, resulting in delayed creation of the replacement Job (until all pods of the previous job are terminated).
-This might be particularly noticable for Jobs using very long termination period (`terminationGracePeriodSeconds`).
+This might be particularly noticeable for Jobs using very long termination period (`terminationGracePeriodSeconds`).

 However, we argue that this change improves the CronJob to better match